 Unless and until our subsidiaries become guarantors of the notes, creditors of our subsidiaries (including potentially lenders under the Credit Facility, as certain of our subsidiaries may in the future elect to guarantee the Credit Facility without triggering a guarantee obligation with respect to the notes) and holders of any of our debt that is guaranteed by any of our subsidiaries will have a prior claim, ahead of the notes, on all of such subsidiaries' assets.
 In addition, our subsidiaries have no obligation, contingent or otherwise, to pay amounts due under the notes or to make any funds available to pay those amounts, whether by dividend, distribution, loan or other payments.
-In the event of a bankruptcy, liquidation, reorganization or other winding up of any of our subsidiaries, holders of indebtedness and trade creditors of our subsidiaries will generally be entitled to payment of their claims from the assets of our subsidiaries before any assets are made available for distribution to us.
+In the event of a bankruptcy, liquidation, reorganization or other winding up of any of our subsidiaries before any assets are made available for distribution to us.
 Accordingly, there may be insufficient funds to satisfy claims of noteholders.
-As of June 30, 2019, our subsidiaries had approximately \$145.0 million of liabilities (excluding intercompany liabilities).
+As of March 31, 2020, our subsidiaries had approximately \$165.5 million of liabilities (excluding intercompany liabilities).